Neil Armstrong In The Pages Of Popular Science

-Popular Science first printed the words “Neil Armstrong” in June 1958, when the 27-year-old “tall, slim, crew-cut blond” aeronautical engineer was training for a flight in the X-15: an experimental “mile-a-second rocket plane” that would take a man to the edge of space.
-“The men who first fly it will take a tentative dip in the mysterious sea of outer space before future men plunge in,” wrote PopSci reporter Wesley S. Griswold.
+Popular Science first printed the words “Neil Armstrong” in June 1958, when the 27-year-old “tall, slim, crew-cut blond” aeronautical engineer was training for a flight in the X-15: an experimental rocket plane that would take a man to the edge of space.
+“The men who first fly it will take a tentative dip in the mysterious sea of outer space before future men plunge in,” wrote Popular Science reporter Wesley S. Griswold.

 But before he could fly the 4,000-mile-per-hour space plane, Armstrong had to test his skills under extreme G-forces in a giant Navy centrifuge in Johnsville, Pa.
 He would be strapped in to a working model of the X-15’s cockpit, inside a gondola attached to the end of a 50-foot rotor arm.
 “An incredibly complicated and ingenious hook-up between gondola, centrifuge and an analog computer enables the pilot in the gondola to put the centrifuge through dizzying maneuvers that simulate the X-15’s expected flight behavior,” Griswold wrote.

-Just weeks before the Apollo 11 mission in July 1969, PopSci published a breathless moment-by-moment guide to what Armstrong, Buzz Aldrin and Michael Collins would face on their trip to the moon:
+Just weeks before the Apollo 11 mission in July 1969, Popular Science published a breathless moment-by-moment guide to what Armstrong, Buzz Aldrin and Michael Collins would face on their trip to the moon:

-The moon landing, PopSci said, “will be an epic achievement—the conquest of the greatest engineering challenge we have ever faced.”
+The moon landing, we said, “will be an epic achievement—the conquest of the greatest engineering challenge we have ever faced.”

-Armstrong died Aug.
-25 following complications from heart bypass surgery.
+Armstrong was born August 5, 1930, in Wapakoneta, Ohio.
+He died August 25, 2012, following complications from heart bypass surgery.
 He was 82.